Whole Foods Market’s Organizational Structure Analysis

 4. Teams

 Functional structure in each division.
 In each geographic division of its organizational structure, Whole Foods Market uses a functional structure.
-This functional organizational structure corresponds to business functions.
+This functional organizational structure involves departments corresponding to business functions.
 For example, each regional division has a president and regional administrators, such as a human resource manager and a marketing manager.
-This aspect of Whole Foods Market’s organizational structure maximizes flexibility of regional operations because each regional administrative team implements mandates based on regional market conditions.
+This aspect of Whole Foods’ organizational structure maximizes flexibility of regional operations because each regional administrative team implements mandates and strategies based on regional market conditions.

 Whole Foods Market’s organizational structure is suitable for supporting global business.
-The flexibility of the geographic divisions allows the company to adjust its business to varying regional markets.
-In this way, Whole Foods Market optimizes its supply chain and store operations.
-This organizational structure also enables the firm to optimize the ability to satisfy the preferences of its target consumers.
+The flexibility of the geographic divisions allows the retail company to adjust its business to variations among regional markets.
+In this way, the company optimizes its supply chain and store operations.
+This corporate structure also enables the firm to optimize the ability to satisfy the preferences of its target consumers or shoppers.
 Furthermore, because of the flexibility based on its organizational structure, Whole Foods Market minimizes waste and spoilage by offering only the products that target consumers want.

 References